-- The presentation for the year ended December 31, 2016 and December 31, 2017 was adjusted to reflect current reportable segment structure for convenience purposes. - (2) For the periods indicated above Total Segment Net Profit is equal to Total Adjusted Net Profit.
-See "Selected Consolidated Financial and Other Data Non-IFRS Financial Measures" for how we define and calculate adjusted net revenue, adjusted EBITDA, and adjusted net profit as non-IFRS financial measures and reconciliations of these measures to revenue, in the case of adjusted net revenue, and net profit, in the case of adjusted EBITDA and adjusted net profit.
+- (1) The presentation for the year ended December 31, 2017 was adjusted to reflect current reportable segment structure for convenience purposes. - (2) For the periods indicated above Total Segment Net Profit is equal to Total Adjusted Net Profit.
+See "Selected Consolidated Financial and Other Data Non-IFRS Financial Measures" for how we define and calculate Adjusted Net Revenue, adjusted EBITDA, and Adjusted Net Profit as non-IFRS financial measures and reconciliations of these measures to revenue, in the case of Adjusted Net Revenue, and net profit, in the case of adjusted EBITDA and Adjusted Net Profit.

-Segment net profit attributable to the Payment Services segment increased by RUB 1,931 million, or 34% in 2017 compared to the same period in 2016.
-The increase was primarily a result of the growth of segment net revenue supported by the decrease in selling, general and administrative expenses (including credit loss expense, compensation to employees, related taxes and other personnel expenses) attributed to this segment achieved by enhanced operating efficiency.
+Segment net profit attributable to the Payment Services segment increased by RUB 1,986 million, or 26%, in 2018 compared to the same period in 2017.
+The increase was primarily driven by the growth of the respective segment net revenue offset slightly by a growth in compensation to employees and related taxes and income tax expenses.